 Can You Freeze Bacon?

 Freezing bacon can help extend its shelf life for a longer time.
-Following are some of the effective methods for freezing bacon:
+Following are some of the effective methods for freezing bacon that will also make the process of thawing frozen bacon considerably easier:

 - Freeze Bacon Slices: Slice the bacon before freezing is a smart choice if you just need a few amounts of bacon after it’s defrosted.
 After slicing, you should arrange the bacon slices on wax paper and put them in the freezer.

-- Freeze Bacon Rolls: Freezing bacon rolls is also a good choice since you can use them right away after they have been thawed.
-Arrange the bacon rolls on top of the baking sheet covered with wax or waxing paper.
+- Freeze Bacon Rolls: Freezing bacon rolls allows you to use them right away after they have been thawed.
+Arrange the bacon rolls on top of the baking sheet covered with wax paper (wax paper alternatives such as aluminum foil is acceptable as well).
 Remove them from the freezer immediately after the bacon rolls have completely frozen and put the bacon rolls in a secure bag.

 - Freeze The Whole Package: This is undoubtedly the quickest way to freeze bacon.
 But this option is also feasible if you plan to use the whole package after defrosting the bacon.